Chart Color Schemes

 Infrastructure

-Queens Park has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Queens Park has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 18 projects that could impact the region.
-Notable initiatives include Wharf Street Mixed-Use Development, Mason & Bird Heritage Precinct Redevelopment, Aura Cannington, and Canning City Centre Regeneration Program.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 19 projects likely affecting the region.
+Notable ones are Wharf Street Mixed-Use Development, Mason & Bird Heritage Precinct Redevelopment, Aura Cannington, and Canning City Centre Regeneration Program.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.